osa1/lexgen/README.md

 ## Usage

 lexgen doesn't require a build step.
-Just add it as a dependency in your `Cargo.toml`.
+Add same versions of `lexgen` and `lexgen_util` as dependencies in your `Cargo.toml`.

 ## Lexer syntax